qaisjp/comm2-report/chapters/20-bg/1-comm1.md

 - delete the resource (if admin)
 - suspend the resource (if admin)

 Resources do not have a concept of "creators" and "collaborators", only "authors", and this means that the add or remove authors feature has serious security implications.
 All authors have equal permissions, meaning that a resource can be hijacked and stolen from its creator by a rogue collaborator.
-This is a security vulnerability that should be resolved in MTA Hub.
+This is a security vulnerability we should resolve in MTA Hub.

 Authors should also be able to delete their own resources, especially since they are already permitted to delete all resource packages.
 One possible reason that this feature was gated to administrators only is to prevent malicious resource authors quickly name-squatting a resource after it has been deleted.